Should Vegans Eat Insects?

 Do vegans kill insects anyway?

-I have reached out for comment and my only responses from ‘pure vegans’ completely swerved the question.
-When I probed and asked directly about their moral stance on killing insects, further communication was halted.
-The only solid answer I have found came from Gary Yourofsky who spoke at length about how he allowed stinkbugs into his home in a YouTube video.
-I admire his dedication to the cause, but in all honesty I don’t think many vegans follow his footsteps.
+When asked this question the response from vegans is often mixed.
+The only solid answer we have found came from Gary Yourofsky who spoke at length about how he allowed stinkbugs into his home in a YouTube video.
+I admire his dedication to the cause, but not all vegans follow this ethic.
 We can see from the harshly debated topic on bees and honey that many vegans are split over the ethics when it comes to insects.
 This blog post sums it up quite nicely.

 However some vegans do admit to killing insects living in their house.
 If you are one of these people, consider this: what makes it right to kill mosquito over a cricket?
 If your answer is to do with the fact they annoyed you then your argument doesn’t fit the vegan logic; why does one life matter more than the other?
 If you can kill a mosquito, then killing a cricket or a silkworm or a black soldier fly shouldn’t ethically challenge your beliefs.
 Proceeding to eat that insect would then actually be respecting its life, as opposed to flushing it down the toilet.